gsakkas/rite/README.md

 Let's quickly walk through setting up a development environment.

-If you don't mind using a VM and things being a bit slower, we've [provided] one for you, the user and password are both "nate".
+If you don't mind using a VM and things being a bit slower, we've [provided] one for you, the user and password are both "rite".
 The VM should already have everything you need installed, and will boot with a terminal open in the repository.
 You just need to activate the python virtualenv with